Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/raft.md

 ## Migrate from Raft to another consensus protocol

-Migrating a network using Raft to a consensus mechanism suitable for production such as [QBFT](qbft.md) requires one of:
+Migrating a network using Raft to a consensus mechanism suitable for production such as [QBFT](qbft.md) requires one of the following:

 * Stopping the Raft network and starting the new network with the state at the time of migration.
   That is, historical transactions and state history are lost.